Red Beans and Rice Recipe

 Just like gumbo and jambalaya, this recipe for red beans and rice has always been a New Orleans favorite.
-You can serve this deliciously flavored cajun creole dish as a side item or standalone meal, for lunch and dinner.
+You can serve this deliciously flavored Cajun creole dish as a side item or standalone meal, for lunch and dinner.
 I must also add that this rice recipe makes for good leftovers as well.

-Like most of my Louisiana style recipes, this New Orleans red beans and rice recipe was passed down to me from a family friend.
+Like most of my Louisiana style recipes, this New Orleans red beans & rice recipe was passed down to me from a family friend.
 I had to make some slight modifications to bring this recipe into modern times since the recipe is from my friends great grandmother.
 No need to worry the beans and rice still taste great.

 Newer beans will result in reduced cooking time and mushy beans which are preferred for this dish.
-Also you should presoak your kidney beans the night before cooking.
+Also you should pre-soak your kidney beans the night before cooking.
 This will reduce the cooking time and aid in reducing the effects of flatulence or gas.

 Here is the recipe for your enjoyment.